rajabia/Adversarial-Images-Against-Super-Resolution-Convolutional-Neural-Networks-SRCNNs-for-Free/README.md

 1. Download ImageNet Linf-norm eps=4 (ResNet50) and ImageNet L2-norm (ResNet50) eps=3 from [robustness github](https://github.com/MadryLab/robustness) and put them in models folder
 2. Download CAR x2 and CAR  x4 pretrained-models [from CAR github](https://github.com/sunwj/CAR).
 Rename them to CARx2.pt and CARx4.pt and move them to ./models folder.
+3. Download RCAN models from [RCAN's official github](https://github.com/yulunzhang/RCAN) and put them in models directory

-3. Note that the CNNs are trained on ImageNet dataset.
+5. For running robust CNN, note that the CNNs are trained on ImageNet dataset.
 We selected 1000 of images randomly.
 If you want to select other set of random images in the code, download ImageNet data set and  provide the address of ImageNet directory (e.g., --imagenet_dir ./data/Imagenet).

-You can download all required pre-trained networks and sampled data from [here](https://drive.google.com/drive/folders/1u-oD2kJDnnzOPhQSkfJJ1iKsEIRjt8VO?usp=sharing).
+You can download all required pre-trained networks (robust models and CARs model ) and sampled data from [here](https://drive.google.com/drive/folders/1u-oD2kJDnnzOPhQSkfJJ1iKsEIRjt8VO?usp=sharing).
 To test the pipeline of robust CNN classifiers and SRCNNs, run RobustCNN.py as follows:

 python runRobustCNNs.py [--scale 2 or 4] [--filter blockaverage,bluring,medianBlur,bilateralFilter,None] [ --imagenet_dir ./data/Imagenet]